felquis/generate-splash-screen-and-icons/README.md

-## Gerar splash screen e icons automaticamente para Android e iOS
+## Gerar splash screen e icons automaticamente para Android, iOS e Windows Phone 8

-[Leia o post completo](http://nativebuild.com/2014/gerar-icones-splash-screen-cordova-phonegap.html) falando sobre como gerar Splash Screen e Icons para Android e iOS
+[Leia o post completo](http://nativebuild.com/2014/gerar-icones-splash-screen-cordova-phonegap.html) falando sobre como gerar Splash Screen e Icons para Android, iOS e Windows Phone 8

 ### Summary

-This is a Phonegap/Cordova how to generate splash screens and icons for Android and iOS tutorial, it may not works with Phonegap Build and is only tested in Linux and OSX
+This is a Phonegap/Cordova how to generate splash screens and icons for Android, iOS and Windows Phone 8 tutorial, it may not works with Phonegap Build and is only tested in Linux and OSX

 1 - Install [Image Magick](http://www.imagemagick.org/)